 The flexibility and versatility of the Sticks lighting toolkit is possible thanks to its minimal components, an extruded aluminium profile that accommodates led technology and its ball and socket rotating joint.
-Together any number of configurations is made possible which in order to adapt is simply rotated, by hand; no special equipment required.
+Together any number of configurations is made possible.
+In order to adapt Sticks, simply rotate by hand; no special equipment required.

 – Photographer: Fernando Alda